nataberishvili/nataberishvili.github.io/README.md

 ### Automated & Interactive reporting dashboards (Rmarkdown & Flexdashboard Shiny)

-Implementing automated reporting infrastructure has enormous potential and benefits for retail businesses.
+Implementing automated reporting infrastructure has enormous potential and benefits.
 It can be applied to all parts of a business, from marketing and sales to fulfillment and customer services.
 Automated reports will significantly decrease the timeline, combine data from different resources and create reports within minutes.

 Some advantages association with automated reporting approach: